oils-for-unix/oils/doc/oil-language-tour.md

     ls | wc -l                       # count files in this directory find /bin -type f | xargs wc -l  # count files in a subtree

-Pipelines may contain lines of text, JSON, TSV, etc.  More on that below.
+Pipelines may manipulate (lines of) text, binary data, JSON, TSV, etc.  More on that below.

 ### Variable Declaration and Mutation